 Speech-Language Pathology Leveling Courses

-As USAHS seeks candidacy status for the MS SLP program, get ahead and complete several leveling courses.
-These courses are designed to provide a summary of learning objectives and serve as a pathway to the MS SLP program for undergraduates with a non-CSD or SLP degree.
+USAHS has designed several leveling courses to provide a summary of learning objectives and serve as a pathway to the MS SLP program for undergraduates with a non-CSD or SLP degree.
 The leveling courses also provide applicants with the necessary pre-requisites to enter the graduate program.
-Each leveling course costs $550, please see below about contacting our enrollment advisors for more information.
+Each leveling course costs $550, please complete the form below for more information.

 SLP 5014 Introduction to Communication Sciences and Disorders